25 May 2007

 ReplyDelete

-I always love reading comments, so thank you for taking the time to leave one.
-Unfortunately, I've been bombarded with spam recently, so I've had to turn on comment moderation.
+I love reading comments, so thank you for taking the time to leave one.
+Unfortunately, I'm bombarded with spam, so I've turned on comment moderation.
 I'll publish your comments as soon as I can and respond to them.
+Don't panic, they will disappear when you hit publish.
 Jac x